COVID-19 cases in TN cross 14,000

 Two transgenders and 312 women were among the 786 new cases on Friday.

-Five people above the age of 80, including an 88 year old man, and a three month old baby were among the newly affected people, the bulletin said.
+Five people above the age of 80, including an 88-year-old man, and a three-month old baby were among the newly affected people, the bulletin said.

 Neighbouring Chengalpattu and Thiruvallur districts recorded 40 and 39 fresh cases, respectively.